 Her “well-made poems and stories are two ways of coming at the same immemorial preoccupations: aging and mortality,” wrote Clara Claiborne Park in the Nation, and deemed Kumin’s work “the fiction and poetry of maturity.”
 Her poems are also mature for another reason: Kumin did not begin to write and publish until mid-life, when she found encouragement in workshops at the Boston Center for Adult Education.
 Her early poems display her mastery of technique and deal with themes that she has continued to explore throughout her career: identity, the ephemeral nature of life, loss, and man’s relationship to nature.
 Many of these early works were collected in Kumin’s first book of poems, Halfway (1961), published when she was 36.
 While attending the Boston workshops, Kumin met and befriended the poet Anne Sexton.
 Both homemakers with children when they began their literary careers, they wrote four children’s books together and in general contributed to each other’s development.
 The two poets communicated on a nearly daily basis, conducting private workshops by letter and phone.
 Consequently, critics tried to trace a strong mutual influence, but both poets denied one.
 Nonetheless, there were some significant exchanges, and the two poets suggested titles for each other’s work on at least two occasions.

-Yet, despite her connection to Sexton, Kumin’s work shows little relation to the confessional school.
-Rather, observed Monroe K. Spears in the Washington Post Book World, “much of her poetry throughout is openly autobiographical, and the reader becomes acquainted with her family...,her Frostian New Hampshire neighbor Henry Manley...and so on.”
+Yet, despite her connection to Sexton, Kumin’s work shows little relation to the Confessional mode of poetry.
+Rather, observed Monroe K. Spears in the Washington Post Book World, “much of her poetry throughout is openly autobiographical, and the reader becomes acquainted with her family ... her Frostian New Hampshire neighbor Henry Manley ... and so on.”
 The “loss of the parent” and the “relinquishment of the child” are two central themes Kumin identified in a lecture on her work given at Princeton in 1977 and reprinted in To Make a Prairie: Essays on Poets, Poetry, and Country Living (1980).
 Booth explained the presence of these themes in Kumin’s The Retrieval System (1978), by noting that the poet “is familiar (in every sense) with how one’s parents depart toward death at nearly the same time one’s children leave to find lives of their own.
-Inevitable as such desertions may be, their coincidence...is the shock which these seismographic poems record and try to recover from.”
+Inevitable as such desertions may be, their coincidence ... is the shock which these seismographic poems record and try to recover from.”
 Booth believed Kumin’s poems “amply show that suffering doesn’t require confession to validate pain,” and that her “mode is memorial rather than confessional.”

 Kumin’s later work received praise for its emotional attentiveness and elegiac nature.
 Reviewing Nurture (1989), in the New York Times Book Review, Carol Muske remarked, “These poems are exhaustive in their sorrow: they are predominantly short, brutal elegies for the natural world.”
 In later books, such as The Long Approach (1986), Nurture, Looking for Luck (1992), and Connecting the Dots: Poems (1996), Kumin continues to focus on the daily rituals of farm-life, as well as turning her attention to social and environmental problems such as pollution, religious persecution, nuclear holocaust, and famine.
 Aimed resolutely outward, Kumin’s protest poetry has not received unanimous praise.
 In general, Kumin has been praised as a poet of the personal and every-day, not a prophetic seer.
 Diane Wakoski, writing in the Women’s Review of Books, criticized the socially-aware poems in Nurture as “bitter, overstated, trivial,” but praised the more personal poems in the collection, noting that in these pieces “the goddess voice and stance returns.”
 However, in Connecting the Dots: Poems, the poet returns to well-known territory and “reexamines the familiar materials of her previous books with her far-ranging eye and technical skill,” according to Fay Weldon, who reviewed the volume in the Boston Book Review.